spy-ware/EspionRepacker/README.md

 # BSPzipGUI
 -----------

 As the name implies, this is a BSPzip frontend.
-Made by spy-ware
+It repacks overly compressed ``.BSP`` files Made by spy-ware